 How to Apply: Post-doctoral Program

-The next admissions cycle for postdoctoral training fellowships is for the 2017-2018 academic year.
-Prospective applicants for a postdoctoral fellowship should contact the program office by April 15, 2017, to indicate their interest.
-This should be in the form of an email to firstname.lastname@example.org and should include the following:
+The next admissions cycle for postdoctoral training fellowships is for the 2018-19 academic year.
+Prospective applicants for a postdoctoral fellowship should contact the program office by April 15, 2018, to indicate their interest.
+This should be in the form of an email to firstname.lastname@example.org and is to include the following:

-The names of three recommenders and contact information (address, phone, email).
-Your recommenders should email statements separately to email@example.com that speak to your potential and ability to engage in solid independent research.
+- Three letters of recommendation: Your recommenders should email statements separately to email@example.com that speak to your potential and ability to engage in solid independent research.
 We generally expect attached PDFs of these letters of recommendation, but we also accept hard copy letters (mailed to the program office at address below).

 (US Postal Service only)